Sightsavers logo

 What are the symptoms of cataracts?

-You may not notice any changes in your vision when a cataract first develops.
-But as it becomes denser, you’re likely to experience some visible signs.
+A person may not notice any changes in their vision when a cataract first develops.
+But as it becomes denser, they’re likely to experience some visible signs.

 Common signs of cataracts include: